mxxntype/Aeon-snowfall/README.md

 > This is a WIP rewrite of my [Aeon](https://github.com/mxxntype/Aeon) flake with the [Snowfall](https://github.com/snowfallorg/lib) framework.
 This is absolutely not backwards-compatible and actually a hell of a breaking change.
 Once the flake is at least somewhat complete and "ready", it will be merged with Aeon.

 > [!TIP]
 > No clue what this is and want to know more about NixOS?
 Read [here](#what-is-this-even), and be aware that this hell of a flake is probably not the place to start.
-I've mentioned the places and people that helped me undestand the Nix ecosystem, explore those links if you wish to know more.
+I've mentioned the places and people that helped me understand the Nix ecosystem, explore those links if you wish to know more.

 Here's a quick and incomplete tour of what is going on in the repository: